nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

    - All Gold Ore
    - All Coal
    - Source of Energy, usually Common Mushrooms or Chubs
+   - Your best [Weapon](https://stardewvalleywiki.com/Weapons) if you fished one up
 3. Travel to The Mines.

 ### The Mines